Skip to main content

 The surrogate key design has clear performance benefits.
 Indexes on DocumentId columns are 8 bytes wide.
 Indexes on ODS natural key columns can be hundreds of bytes wide for string-heavy composite keys.
 Narrower indexes mean more entries per page, better buffer cache utilization, and faster scans.

 Sub-table rows see the largest storage reduction.
 An ODS sub-table row must carry the full parent composite key; for a Section-related collection table, that can be 600 bytes or more of key columns before a single data column appears.
 The equivalent DMS collection row carries an 8-byte CollectionItemId primary key, an 8-byte {Root}_DocumentId root FK, and a 4-byte Ordinal, totaling 20 bytes of structural overhead regardless of how wide the parent's natural key is.
+Aggregate root rows, by contrast, have grown slightly.
+Each reference stores its {Root}_DocumentId in addition to the natural-key columns it already carried.

 Write operations carry some additional overhead.
 Each insert to an edfi table requires a prior insert to dms.Document, then fires triggers that maintain dms.ReferentialIdentity and dms.Document versioning.
 A single resource insert touches multiple infrastructure tables.